otagobioinformaticsspringschool/2022-obss-day3/_episodes/05-assembly-QC.md

 ## 03. Plotting coverage

 Another form of evidence of assembly quality can come through plotting the sequence data back against the assembly.
 Spikes in coverage may indicate that repetitive regions have been collapsed by the assembler.
-On the other hand, regions of low coverage may indicate assembly errors that need to be broken.
+On the other hand, regions of low coverage may indicate assembly errors that need to be corrected.

 To investigate coverage, we will take our input Illumina data and map this to the genome assembly using `bwa mem`.
 We will then use `bedtools` to calculate mean coverage across genomic 'windows' - regions with a pre-determined size.